 - Donating artwork.
 Many artists donate some of their finest works to collect money for humanitarian purposes.
 Eurosender supports the hard work of nongovernment organizations and individuals selflessly helping others.
 If you need our help to realize your goals, get in touch and we will advise you on how to ship paintings overseas as well as arrange the transport at exceptionally low prices.

-Are you unsure about how to ship paintings overseas in your particular case?
+Are you unsure about how to ship artwork abroad in your particular case?
 Do you have any special requirements?
 Let us remind you once again that we are here for you.
 Contact us and we will utilize our knowledge and experience to find the best transport option for your works of art.

-Take into consideration these guidelines when shipping works of art.
+Take into consideration these guidelines when you ship artwork abroad or within your country.
 Nevertheless, please consider that following them does not guarantee that the courier company will transport your shipment without restriction.
 In case you decide to ship paintings, Eurosender will not be held responsible for any damages caused by the transportation of your shipment.